home

 in a continental rift environment.
 In the Late Triassic Period (about 220

-million years ago), the supercontinent Pangea began to rift apart, eventually
+million years ago), the supercontinent Pangea began to rift

 A portion of the diabase sill, or sheet, is